kirrin-ai/.github/profile/README.md

-hopefully the next big thing!
+the next big thing?? 🤔